kr-g/mpymodcore/README.md

 [`boot.py`](https://github.com/kr-g/mpymodcore/blob/master/boot.py)
 and under [`samples`](https://github.com/kr-g/mpymodcore/tree/master/samples).

-In order to run the samples sync the folder `www` from github to the local project folder from where running the samples.
+In order to run the samples sync the folder `www` and `etc` from github to the local project folder from where running the samples.
 If running together with `boot.py` check for `run_not_in_sample_mode` and set to `False` to prevent autostarting WindUp and blocking the socket,